-- Exactly one operand with a guard - If the guard is true: - Interactions within this operand are executed. - Remaining operations of the surrounding fragment are omitted. - Interaction continues in the next higher level fragment.
+- Similar to exception handling - Exactly one operand with a guard - If the guard is true: - Interactions within this operand are executed. - Remaining operations of the surrounding fragment are omitted. - Interaction continues in the next higher level fragment.

 Not executed if break is executed -